Church is a cross-cultural experience.

 Great comment, thanks.

-Mel Carriere from San Diego California on January 20, 2016:
+Mel Carriere from Snowbound and down in Northern Colorado on January 20, 2016:

 I grew up in an Evangelical tradition, then converted to Catholicism after years of self searching, so I am familiar with both sides of the Christianity coin, if you will.
 One of the things that made me uncomfortable about Evangelical churches was that they always wanted to introduce newcomers.
 Sometimes I just wanted to go and enjoy the music I was familiar with as a child, so I would sneak out during a prayer before they would make me stand up and tell everybody who I was.
 On the other hand, I think that Evangelicals are uncomfortable with what I call the calisthenic churches (Catholics, Lutherans, etc), because they don't know when to stand up, sit down, and kneel.
 It is something like going to a Pilates workout for the uninitiated.
 I agree with you about the music.
 Most of the fun in church is singing along.
 It took me years to get used to the Catholic hymns.
 There is some crossover with the Evangelical churches, but for the most part it is learning an entirely new musical dialect.